 Pharmaceutical supply chain

 Due to its inherent transparency, immutability, and decentralized nature, blockchain technology provides a mechanism that can help identify, authenticate, and validate drugs along the entire length of the supply chain.
 Using smart contracts, it will be possible to maximize the aggregate benefit deriving from pharma products.
-Blockchain technology offers optimal solutions for managing drug recalls and returns, as well as managing other drug use safety protocols, such as track and trace, drug handling, transport, and storage requirements.
+Blockchain technology offers optimal solutions for managing drug recalls and returns.
+It also helps manage other drug use safety protocols, such as track and trace, drug handling, transport, and storage requirements.

 Chronicled is an example of a company applying blockchain technology in conjunction with IoT technology.
 Chronicled has developed a technology that helps track and trace the pharma supply chain, thereby improving safety and reliability.